HuKairs/HuKairs/README.md

 ## ✍ My services
 ### When I am free, these services will be open, you can find out more about them on my website: coming soon
 - ➕➖➗ Math tutoring for middle school up to year 10.
-(I follow the IB [International Baccalaureate] curriculum, but I am still  to help you as long as you provide me context and the unit you are working on.)
+(I follow the IB [International Baccalaureate] curriculum, but I will still help you as long as you provide me context and the unit you are working on.)